xTerrene/Eos/README.md

 ---

+# Eos has been deprecated as of December 6th, 2023.

+Recent changes in the Roblox exploiting scene have caused updating and maintaining the Eos project impossible, and as such, this repository will be archived.
+Thank you for the years of support!

+---

 Eos is the best Elemental Battlegrounds user interface; then, now, forever.
 Eos has multiple features to help improve your gameplay, from speedhacks to performance boosters.

 ---